kircherlab/CADD-SV/README.md

 backend; use this only when intentionally changing CADD-SV's default behavior.

 - First runs are slower because Snakemake creates or pulls software environments;
-  use `caddsv get envs` before parallel containerized runs.
+  prefetch with `caddsv get envs --use-conda` for Conda runs or `caddsv get envs` for containerized runs.
 - In containerized runs, use `--no-use-conda` for a prebuilt parent environment or `--use-apptainer` for per-rule images.
 - Use the same `--output-dir` to resume or reuse work from an interrupted run.